iamprem/facestats/README.md

 * First day that user clicked the **Post** button on facebook.
 </br>
 </br>
-* Total no of Status updates ≈ Total no of Ultimately bored day
+* Total no of Status updates user ever made
 </br>
 </br>
 * External Libraries used